 However, one aspect of the building process has recently emerged as one of the most important factors affecting a job’s success: project delivery method.
 Although the delivery method debate has typically been dominated by design-bid-build and design-build, there’s a new method creeping into the narrative and demonstrating successful results: Integrated Project DeliveryTM (IPD).

-An IPD arrangement involves the owner, general contractor, architect, and major subcontractors and suppliers entering into a mutual contract to collectively determine project goals, costs, risk sharing, compensation and general responsibilities.
+An IPD(TM) arrangement involves the owner, general contractor, architect, and major subcontractors and suppliers entering into a mutual contract to collectively determine project goals, costs, risk sharing, compensation and general responsibilities.